Summer movie sequels equal profits for Hollywood studios

 That shift away from riskier films has helped studios increase or stabilize their profits, said Janney Montgomery Scott analyst Tony Wible.

-At Walt Disney Co, the focus is on a smaller number of films with the potential to produce sequels, drive toy sales and inspire theme-park rides.
+At Walt Disney Co (DIS.N), the focus is on a smaller number of films with the potential to produce sequels, drive toy sales and inspire theme-park rides.

 In a typical year, Disney is aiming to release one film each from Pixar, Disney Animation, and "Star Wars" producer Lucasfilm; two from Marvel, and four to six from its Disney live action division, said Alan Horn, chairman of The Walt Disney Studios.
 "We choose our sequels carefully," Horn said.
 "If we have a picture that has earned a right to have a sequel, it's because the audiences loved it."